Triloki Nath Kaul

 Triloki Nath Kaul (1913 – January 16, 2000) was one of India's foremost diplomats in the 20th century.
 A member of the Indian Civil Service (ICS), he served in the foreign service branch, culminating in his being appointed Foreign Secretary twice.
-He was ambassador to several countries.
+He served as Ambassador of India to the Soviet Union and as the Indian Ambassador to the United States.

 Life

 Kaul was born in 1913 in Baramulla, Kashmir, and was educated initially in Kashmir and later at University of the Punjab, University of Allahabad.
 He later studied at King's College London and was awarded Master of Laws from University of London.
 In January 2000, he died at age 86 due to cardiac arrest at his orchard in Rajgarh.

 Career

 He joined the Indian Civil Service in 1939 and later at independence in 1947 he became a member of the Indian Foreign Service (see his *Reminiscences*).
 He served as Ambassador of India to the Soviet Union, U.S., and China, as well as being Deputy High Commissioner and acting High Commissioner to the UK, and Foreign Secretary to the Indian Ministry of External Affairs.
 He was also the Vice-Chairman of the Indian unit of the UNESCO and Chairman of the Indian Council for Cultural Relations.
-He was Indian ambassador to Moscow first during his active diplomatic service in the Indian Foreign Ministry in 1962-1966, at the height of the Cold War, and once again after his retirement in 1986-1989, this time ambassador with a Cabinet rank.
+He was Indian ambassador to Moscow first during his active diplomatic service in the Indian Foreign Ministry in 1962–1966, at the height of the Cold War, and once again after his retirement in 1986–1989, this time ambassador with a Cabinet rank.

 As a young diplomat, he suggested greater collaboration with Moscow, a policy that was rejected by Nehru who was more inclined to China.
 "I recall our informal conversation in 1951 with Kapitzan, (Soviet Counsellor in Peking at that time), when we discussed, without the authorization of our respective governments and ambassadors, the possibility of an agreement for mutual cooperation and non-aggression between India and the USSR ...
 When Pannikar (Indian Ambassador in Peking) informed Delhi, Delhi's reaction was cool."

 In the absence of such a pact, Chinese broke the 1954 Panch Sheel Agreement and attacked India in 1962.

 Besides his diplomatic career, he lectured widely on international peace and security issues at various universities all over the world..
 After his retirement, he served for a few years as editor of World Affairs, a journal published from New Delhi.